gilbertsg/sg_traffic_monitoring_forecasting/README.md

 Please view the [slide deck](https://tinyurl.com/363v3xbr) for a more consolidated explanation of the project.

+A demo version (with historical images / traffic counts) of the traffic monitoring app can be viewed [here](https://gilbertsg-sg-traffic-ap-streamlit-traffic-monitoring-app-b6y7xt.streamlit.app/)

 ----
 # Table of Content
 - [1.
 Introduction](#1-introduction)